spraakbanken/swell-project/Normalization_guidelines.md

 <!--- (Our tool currently only allows for a single target hypothesis, so there is no way of encoding multiple hypotheses.) --->

-## Principles for normalisation
+## Principles of normalisation

-This section attempts to make the principles of normalisation, and of constructing a minimal target hypothesis, more concrete.
+### Definition

-### General principles
+The minimal target hypothesis is a rendering of the learner expression in a form that is correct with respect to orthography, spelling, morphology and syntax, while changing as few tokens as possible.

-The minimal target hypothesis is a rendering of the learner expression in a form that involves changing as few tokens as possible, while not changing (or changing as little as possible) the meaning, pragmatics and style. _Lexical choice?_
+involves changing as few tokens as possible, while not changing (or changing as little as possible) the meaning, pragmatics and style. _Lexical choice?_

 First, _always_ keep to the following two principles: